brenodupin/tigre/README.md

 TIGRE has the following three commands:

 ### 1. `clean` - Prepare GFF3 Files
-Processes GFF3 files by cleaning and standardizing them, optionally using a GDT file for gene name normalization.
+Processes GFF3 files by sorting, solving overlaps and format attributes for further steps, optionally using a GDT file for gene name standardization.

 ```bash
 # Single file